fedeghe/interval/README.md

 <details>
-<summary>here is an less trial example which tries to use almost all available methods</summary>
+<summary>here is a less trivial example using almost all available methods</summary>

 ``` js
 var interval = require('../source/index'),